maspitz/minecraft-carve/README.md

 Recognizing other chunk data may be rather challenging in the case of fragmentation.
 We can attempt to continue decompressing blocks after the first block, up to the number of blocks corresponding to the length of the data segment indicated, and mark those blocks where it was successful.
 In practice, many chunks will consist of only one block.
 We can also try to match incomplete chunk data with unallocated blocks, which will have N*M possible matchups.
 If we have 2 GiB of free space on the filesystem, then that leaves 500k potential blocks.
 Matching them with 1k incomplete chunk data would require 500M potential matchups, which may be practical but expensive to try.

 ### Pass 2:
 Match up blocks to construct chains of blocks.
 Ideally, chains will form complete anvil files.
+It is reasonable to expect that a fragmented anvil file can be usually reconstructed from two or three chains, assuming that unlinked file data has not been reallocated and overwritten.

 #### Method
 We read back the type and location of the candidate blocks recorded from Pass 1.
 Timestamps and offsets should be matched one-to-one.